Rajavardhanreddyk/mcis6273-F22-datamining/semestergoals.md

 * It helps companies gather **reliable information**.

 * It's an efficient, *cost-effective solution* compared to other data applications.
+It is important in the field of **Data science**